 As the population grows, so does the number of people who need aging services.
-The U.S. Census Bureau reported that 13 percent of the population in 2010 was 65 or older.
-Looking ahead, the estimates rise: By 2050, this group is expected to increase to 20 percent of the US population.
+The U.S. Census Bureau reported that 13% of the population in 2010 was 65 or older.
+Looking ahead, the estimates rise: By 2050, this group is expected to increase to 20% of the US population.
 Baby boomers will continue to place added demands on aging services and programs, increasing the demand for workers seeking gerontology careers.

-With Southern New Hampshire University's BA degree in human services with a concentration in gerontology, you'll be well qualified for service positions in community-based organizations, healthcare and public health programs, senior centers, assisted living facilities, hospitals, home healthcare systems, nursing homes and other agencies that assist the elderly.
+With Southern New Hampshire University's Bachelor of Arts in Human Services with a concentration in Gerontology degree, you'll be well qualified for service positions in community-based organizations, healthcare and public health programs, senior centers, assisted living facilities, hospitals, home healthcare systems, nursing homes and other agencies that assist the elderly.

 SNHU’s gerontology degree has been designed to meet the challenge of caring for the nation’s aging population over the upcoming decades.
 You’ll develop strategies to enhance programs for the elderly and learn to improve care to effect positive change.
 Graduates of the program are ready to enter human services professions and advocate for a growing group that continually needs services and assistance.